 Some of the benefits covered under Medicaid overlap with Medicare, such as inpatient and outpatient hospital care and doctor services.
 However, depending on the state, Medicaid may also offer coverage that is not included under Original Medicare, such as personal care, optometry services, and dental services.
 In addition, the service providers (such as hospitals and doctors) available to people using Medicaid are often different than those available to people using Medicare.

 The truth is, financial resources are NOT nearly as limited or tough to come by as one might think.
 For those who need outside/further assistance, there are organizations and private or government funded sources where one can find much needed financial help:

-If you do not have health insurance, you may qualify for Supplemental Security Income (SSI) (LINK TO SOCIAL SECURITY PAGE) or Social Security Disability Insurance (SSDI).
+If you do not have health insurance, you may qualify for Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI).
 Your local Social Security office (800.772.1213) can help you determine if you qualify for these programs.

 Co-Pay Relief Program